 The good news is that there exists such as thing as a website auditor.
 A website auditor scans over your website and tells presents pages and pages of data that you can trawl through to discover what is wrong, then learn how to fix it.

-Right Hand Man is an example of a website auditor.
-What Right Hand Man does is scan your entire website to discover what is broken.
+Pulse is an example of a website auditor.
+What Pulse does is scan your entire website to discover what is broken.
 But we go a step further.
 We tell you what aspects of your website needs attention, why it needs attention, how to fix it, and even how to explain the issue to your boss (we are serious….we really do!).

 Gone are the days where you can create a website that has low-value content and hope for it to rank highly.
 Google is smart.
 At the end of the day, Google wants just one thing, and that is for people to keep coming back and using Google.
 If people keep using Google, they can keep selling ads to advertisers who pay using Adwords.